WordPress Vulnerability Database API

 • The attacker must prepare the target environment to improve exploit reliability.
 For example, repeated exploitation to win a race condition, or overcoming advanced exploit mitigation techniques.

-• The attacker must inject themselves into the logical network path between the target and the resource requested by the victim in order to read and/or modify network communications (e.g., a man in the middle attack).
+• The attacker must inject themselves into the logical network path between the target and the resource requested by the victim to read and/or modify network communications (e.g., a man in the middle attack).

 cvss -> ac: Attack Complexity (AC) score.